RocketChat/docs-old/apps-development/getting-started/creating-an-example-app.md

 #### Adding a Slashcommand

 A Slashcommand is a way to call the app installed in Rocket.Chat.
-You app can have multiple slashcommands and subcommands.
+Your app can have multiple slashcommands and subcommands.
 In our example, we will add the `liftoff` slashcommand and it will be called like this by the user inside the chat:

 ```text
 /liftoff